WebAssembly/spec/spectec/test-prose/TEST.md

     - comptype_u0 is (FUNC functype).
     - the function type functype is valid.

+Comptype_ok/struct
+- the composite type (STRUCT fieldtype*) is valid if:
+  - For all fieldtype in fieldtype*, the field type fieldtype is valid.

+Comptype_ok/array
+- the composite type (ARRAY fieldtype) is valid if:
+  - the field type fieldtype is valid.

+Comptype_ok/func
+- the composite type (FUNC functype) is valid if:
+  - the function type functype is valid.

 Packtype_sub
 - the packed type packtype matches itself.